-- ✓ 60mls Gluco juice - ✓ 200ml (a small carton) of smooth orange juice - ✓ 5 or 6 dextrose tablets - ✓ 5 large jelly babies - ✓ 7 large jelly beans - Two tubes of 40% glucose gel inserted slowly into the buccal cavity if the person is unable or unwilling to take other oral treatments - This treatment cannot be given if the person is unable to swallow - If the person does not feel better (or if the blood glucose level is still less than 4 mmol/l) after 15 minutes, repeat one of these treatments to a maximum of three treatments.
-If after three treatments the blood glucose is still low, seek urgent medical advice - When the individual feels better and if they are not due to eat a meal (which should contain carbohydrate), they should eat a small starchy snack such as a banana, a slice of bread or 2 plain biscuits, and be monitored afterwards - In cases of severe hypoglycaemia, the person affected will need the assistance of someone else to provide treatment as they may not recognise the symptoms or may be too incapacitated to be able to treat themselves
+- ✓ 60mls Gluco juice - ✓ 200ml (a small carton) of smooth orange juice - ✓ 5 or 6 dextrose tablets - ✓ 5 large jelly babies - 7 large jelly beans - Two tubes of 40% glucose gel inserted slowly into the buccal cavity if the person is unable or unwilling to take other oral treatments - This treatment cannot be given if the person is unable to swallow - ✓ 3-4 heaped teaspoons of sugar dissolved in water - If the person does not feel better (or if the glucose level is still less than 4 mmol/l) after 15 minutes, repeat one of the above treatments to a maximum of three treatments.
+If after three treatments the glucose levels are still low, seek urgent medical advice - When the individual feels better and if they are not due to eat a meal (which should contain carbohydrate), they should eat a small starchy snack such as a banana, a slice of bread or 2 plain biscuits, and be given usual medications.
+Glucose levels should be regularly monitored following an episode of hypoglycaemia in order to determine glucose trends and to avoid a second episode - In cases of severe hypoglycaemia, the person affected will need the assistance of someone else to provide treatment as they may not recognise the symptoms or may be too incapacitated to be able to treat themselves